luciotorelli/nature-one/README.md

 </details>

+---

 <br>

 ## Deployment

+<br>

 ---

-<br>

 ## Credits

----

 ### Special Thanks!

    * Rohit Code Institutor Mentor - I am very grateful for the guidance provided by Rohit and for pointing all the improvement opportunities of my project.
    * [@GaryS007](https://github.com/GaryS007) - My fellow student/colleague that provided feedback on my project and helped our study group keep going.
    * Big thanks to my study group for sharing our struggles/challenges and keeping each other progressing!
-(Alexia, Bohdan, Gary, Ian, James, Jose, Thomas and Yanina)
+(Alexia, Bohdan, [@GaryS007](https://github.com/GaryS007), Ian, James, [@zemaciel](https://github.com/zemaciel), Thomas and Yanina)
    * [@WebDevSimplified](https://github.com/WebDevSimplified) for [this awesome tutorial on Flexbox](https://www.youtube.com/watch?v=fYq5PXgSsbE) that I came back to multiple times during the project.

 ### Resources used